-For a company whose cash flows are in U.S. dollars, use the 10-year U.S. Treasury bond rate instead of a longer-term instrument.
+For a company with cash flows in U.S. dollars, use the 10-year U.S. Treasury bond rate instead of a longer-term instrument.
 10+ year data is hard to find, and we’ll need it for the equity risk premium and other calculations.

 Secondly, the company location does not affect the risk-free rate.
-All that matters is the currency the cash flows are stated in.
+All that matters is the currency in the cash flows are stated.

-The only time it would make sense to use year-specific risk-free rates is if the yield curve is sloping significantly upward or downward by more than 4-5%.
-This process is time consuming as default spreads need to be year consistent.
+Using year-specific risk-free rates will only make sense if the yield curve is sloping significantly upward or downward by more than 4-5%.
+This process is time-consuming as default spreads need to be year consistent.

-If there is a default-free government or entity in your currency, use that rate.
+Use that rate if there is a default-free government or entity in your currency.
 For example, many governments use Euros and have different 10-year bond rates.
-Use a default-free government bond rate such as Germany’s in this case, or better yet the ECB’s rate.
+Use a default-free government bond rate such as Germany’s in this case, or better yet, the ECB’s rate.
 We’ll bring in the default spread for risky bonds later.

 There are three methods to determine the risk-free rate: